 On February 3, 2009, Spectrum Brands, Inc. and its U.S. subsidiaries filed voluntary petitions for relief under Chapter 11 of the U.S. Bankruptcy Code with the U.S. Bankruptcy Court for the Western District of Texas.
 The Chapter 11 Cases were jointly administered by the court as Case Number 09-50455.
 On July 15, 2009, the court entered a written order confirming the debtors' plan of reorganization.
-On August 28, 2009, the debtors emerged from Chapter 11 protection.
-The debtors' plan of reorganization had been subject to an appeal by the official committee representing the interests of the debtors' pre-petition equity holders whose equity interests were cancelled pursuant to the terms of the plan.
-On September 23, 2009, the United States District Court for the Western District of Texas dismissed the equity committee's appeal without prejudice.
+On August 28, 2009, the debtors consummated such plan and emerged from Chapter 11 protection.
+On September 30, 2009, the court issued a final decree closing the Chapter 11 Cases of all of the debtors other than Spectrum Jungle Labs Corporation.
+On March 31, 2010, the court issued a final decree closing the Chapter 11 Case of Spectrum Jungle Labs Corporation.